Old Iron Town, Utah

 The remaining Beehive Kiln in Old Iron Town.

-In the 1800s, iron was produced with a combination of raw ore and a mix of fuel and limestone.
-For Iron City, surrounded by forest, the fuel was charcoal, created by readily available wood, smoldering in an oxygen-free environment.
+In the 1800s, iron was produced by combining raw ore with a mixture of fuel and limestone.
+For Iron City, surrounded by forest, the fuel was charcoal, created from readily available wood that smoldered in an oxygen-free environment.
 Using charcoal also produced a softer, more pliable piece of iron.
 Workers would stack piles of juniper and pinyon inside beehive-shaped kilns, lighting fires underneath.
-It was a long process to get the wood to the charcoal state needed, with it taking 12 days for one kiln to produce 50 bushels of charcoal, enough to process one ton of iron ore.
+The process of transforming the wood into the required charcoal was lengthy, with one kiln taking 12 days to produce 50 bushels of charcoal, sufficient to process one ton of iron ore.
 Iron City had two such kilns.

 Old Iron Town Utah - Furnace

 Furnace at Old Iron Town, Utah.
-Photo by Kathy Alexander Alexander, 2021.
+Photo by Kathy Alexander.

 By 1870, Iron City had a population of 97, living in 19 households.
 In addition to the furnace and two kilns, the ironworks included a pattern shop, molding shop, and a grinding device called erastra.
-It was an expensive operation requiring lots of capital, with Great Western Iron Company seeking outside investors, who in turn brought additional labor.
+It was an expensive operation that required a significant amount of capital, with Great Western Iron Company seeking outside investors, who, in turn, brought additional labor and expertise.
 The additional workers also meant those not part of the conservative Mormon religion, bringing with them alcohol and ‘colorful’ language.

-By 1871, the mining town had a post office, schoolhouse, boarding house, general store, and butcher shop.
+By 1871, the mining town had a post office, a schoolhouse, a boarding house, a general store, and a butcher shop.
 At its peak, they were producing five to seven tons of pig iron a day, supplying ore for the Utah Western Railroad, mining companies in Pioche, Nevada, and for use at the St. George LDS temple.

-Union Pacific Railroad agreed to construct a spur line in 1923 which passed through Lund, Iron Springs, and into Cedar City.
-More than 500 tons of iron would be shipped to northern Utah by rail from Iron County.
+Union Pacific Railroad agreed to construct a spur line in 1923, which passed through Lund, Iron Springs, and into Cedar City.
+More than 500 tons of iron would be shipped by rail from Iron County to northern Utah.

-Foreign competition and domestic tax issues resulted in a reduction of overall production by 1960 and worsened until all iron mining operations in Iron County stopped in the mid-1980s.
+Foreign competition and domestic tax issues led to a decline in overall production by 1960, which continued to worsen until all iron mining operations in Iron County ceased in the mid-1980s.
 Iron County still holds one of the nation’s richest iron ore deposits, with remains of several open-pit mines dotting the hillsides.

 Ruins in Old Iron Town Utah

 Ruins in Old Iron Town, Utah.
-Photo by Kathy Alexander Alexander, 2021.
+Photo by Kathy Alexander.

 Iron City was added to the National Register of Historic Places in 1971.
-Now known as Old Irontown State Park, what’s left of Iron City has been preserved and includes one of the two beehive kilns, furnace, and remains of the original foundry.
-Old Irontown can be found west of Cedar City about 24 miles on Highway 56, then turn south on Old Irontown Road.
+Now known as Old Irontown State Park, what remains of Iron City has been preserved and includes one of the two beehive kilns, a furnace, and the remains of the original foundry.
+Old Irontown can be found west of Cedar City, about 24 miles on Highway 56, then turn south on Old Irontown Road.
 You will pass through a residential area before reaching the State Park.

-The small state park is an extension of the Frontier Homestead State Park Museum in Cedar City and is an official site of the Iron County Centennial Circle, an auto tour that stretches from beyond Paragonah in the eastern part of the county, to Modena on the west side.
+The small state park is an extension of the Frontier Homestead State Park Museum in Cedar City.
+It is an official site of the Iron County Centennial Circle, an auto tour that stretches from beyond Paragonah in the eastern part of the county to Modena on the west side.
 The tour will take you to several historical and scenic attractions, including a small portion of the Old Spanish Trail, Parowan Heritage Park, Cedar City Rock Church, South Rim of the Great Basin Monument, Cobble Crest, and Old Iron Town.

 For more information, visit: